huggingface/text-generation-inference/README.md

 ### A note on Shared Memory (shm)

-[`NCCL`](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/index.html) is a communication framework used by `PyTorch` to do distributed training/inference. `text-generation-inference` make use of `NCCL` to enable Tensor Parallelism to dramatically speed up inference for large language models.
+[`NCCL`](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/index.html) is a communication framework used by `PyTorch` to do distributed training/inference. `text-generation-inference` makes use of `NCCL` to enable Tensor Parallelism to dramatically speed up inference for large language models.

 In order to share data between the different devices of a `NCCL` group, `NCCL` might fall back to using the host memory if